ZRonzan/aA-Capstone-Code-to-Memory/API_ROUTES_README.md

     ```json
     {
-      "message": "Successfully deleted stock from watchlist"
+      "message": "Successfully deleted deck from class"
     }
     ```

-- Error response: Couldn't find a Watchlist with the specified id
+- Error response: Couldn't find a Class with the specified id

   - Status Code: 404
   - Headers: